mavlink/MAVSDK-docs/en/contributing/build.md

 ## Building in Docker

 You can also build DroneCore on your host computer with a toolchain running in a [Docker](https://docs.docker.com/) container (this saves you from having to install or manage the toolchain directly).
+There are containers based on Fedora and Ubuntu (it doesn't matter which you use).

 The main steps are: